nixcz/cisco-nexus-9300-evpn-fix/README.md

 G    -     b08b.d025.dd77   static   -         F      F    sup-eth1(R)
 ```

-  **Remote MAC 00e0.4c3d.269f learned locally and stays learned until this record is manually cleared.**
+  **Remote MAC 00e0.4c3d.269f learned locally and stayed learned until this record is manually cleared.**

 # Solution
-  Unfortunately there is no way to disable MAC address learning on Cisco Nexus 9300.
-Even MAC ACL doesn't prevent Nexus from learning MACs on port.
+  Unfortunately, there is no way to disable MAC address learning on Cisco Nexus 9300.
+Even MAC ACL doesn't prevent Nexus from learning MACs on the port.
 The only solution we have found so far is to run our own Python script on all VTEPs.
-This script is triggered using Nexus's event manager and will issue a command "clear mac address-table dynamic address {mac} vlan {vlan}" for each MAC in collision.
+This script is triggered using Nexus's event manager and will issue a command "clear mac address-table dynamic address {mac} vlan {vlan}" for each MAC in a collision.

 # Installation
   1) copy n9kl2routeclear.py to a bootflash: using scp